 Rejection sucks.
 Although it hurts like hell, remember that there is something good in rejection: knowing that you had the courage to put yourself out there – not many people do!

-The rejection happens all the time – doesn’t matter if it’s at work, school, or in a relationship.
-At some point in our lives, we all get surprised by it, so the best thing to do is not try to hide from rejection, but instead, work on how we deal with rejection.
+Rejection happens all the time – doesn’t matter if it’s at work, school, or in a relationship.
+At some point in our lives, we all get surprised by it, so the best thing to do is to not try to hide from rejection, but instead, work on how we deal with rejection.

 This takes practice.
 It’s not going to be easy, and it’s not a quick fix to getting rid of the pain.
 But with work, the hurt of rejection will go away, and most importantly, you will grow stronger.